De-VANG/De-VANG/README.md

 - 👋 Hi, I’m @De-VANG
 - 👀 I’m interested in Cloud Technology and Data Science
 - 🌱 I’m currently learning AI and ML
-- 💞️ I’m looking to collaborate on Open Source Projects
+- 💞️ I’m looking to collaborate on Open Source Projects and Hackathons.
 - 📫 How to reach me Email: devangbhatnagar12@gamil.com

 <!---